belzecue/BimDav_godot-rollback-netcode/README.md

   offending message.
 - **Skip Nth Message**: If set, every nth message will not be sent.
 This is a quick way to simulate packet loss, but it isn't very accurate.
-System-level tools or a proxy will always give more accurate results.
+System-level tools or a proxy that simulates packet loss will always make for more accurate testing.
 - **Physics Process Msecs**: If `SyncManager._physics_process()` takes more than this many milliseconds, then an error will be pushed to the editor and console, including how long it actually took.